COVID-19 Travel Info: Learn More

-Lorraine Motel at the National Civil Rights Museum, Memphis
+National Civil Rights Museum in Memphis TN

 The city tells the story of King’s life, work and lasting impact through the churches where he organized local and national civil rights activism.